January 21st, 2019

 5 Unique Split-Finish Bathroom Faucets

-Split finishes for faucets and other hardware isn’t new, but the trend has begun to grow in the last few years.
+Split finishes for bathroom faucets and other hardware isn’t new, but the trend has begun to grow in the last few years.
 A split finish allows you to introduce more than one color into the color palette of a space for a versatile and dynamic style.

 Here at Watermark, every faucet is made to order right here in our Brooklyn, NY factory.
 Because of this, designers and architects regularly come to us when their request is outside the box.
 So trust us when we say: split finish is a growing design trend.